 • Receive additional user attributes with access tokens from user info endpoints

-Using the OAuth 2.0 standard, authorization servers play a key role as they are responsible for authenticating resource owners, issuing access tokens, and enabling user authorizations.
-Typically, authorization servers are set up in a many-to-one relationship where many microservices talk to a single authorization server.
+Using the OAuth 2.0 standard, authorisation servers play a key role as they are responsible for authenticating resource owners, issuing access tokens, and enabling user authorisations.
+Typically, authorisation servers are set up in a many-to-one relationship where many microservices talk to a single authorisation server.
 However, there are both benefits and challenges to this approach.

-Another—more secure—option is to adopt an architecture where each microservice is bound to its own authorization server, ensuring that communications only occur within trusted relationships.
+Another—more secure—option is to adopt an architecture where each microservice is bound to its own authorisation server, ensuring that communications only occur within trusted relationships.